 Beginning with the introduction of the computer-based examination, the AICPA began testing with simulations.
-Simulation problems prepared by the authors and revised from prior CPA exam problems are incorporated in the modules to which they pertain.
+Simulations released by the AICPA, prepared by the author, and revised from prior CPA exam problems are incorporated in the modules to which they pertain.
 (See the listing of question material at the beginning of Chapter 5.)